 Fine-Tuning Tutorial: Falcon-7b LLM To A General Purpose Chatbot

-Moreover, these expansive language models can be fine-tuned on customized datasets tailored to specific domains, adding an extra layer of versatility.
-In this article, I will delve into the necessity of fine-tuning, explore the array of LLMs available, and provide an illustrative example where we try to fine-tune Falcon-7b LLM to act as a general-purpose chatbot.
+In this article, we will delve into the necessity of fine-tuning, explore the array of LLMs available, and provide an illustrative example where we try to fine-tune Falcon-7b LLM to act as a general-purpose chatbot.

 Understanding Fine-Tuning

-But what exactly is fine-tuning?
-In essence, it's akin to transferring knowledge.
-These expansive language models undergo training on extensive datasets using substantial computational resources and boast millions of parameters.
+In simple terms, fine-tuning is like transferring knowledge to a model.
+These expansive language models undergo training on a smaller, targeted data set using substantial computational resources and boast millions of parameters.

 Figure: Transfer Learning

 The linguistic patterns and representations acquired by LLM during its initial training are transferred to your current task.
-In technical terms, we begin with a model that's initialized using pre-trained weights.
+In technical terms, you begin with a model that's initialized using pre-trained weights.

 Falcon -7b

-Notably, Falcon LLM's training process was conducted with remarkable efficiency, utilizing only 75 percent of the training compute employed by GPT-3, 40 percent of Chinchilla's, and 80 percent of PaLM-62B's.
+Notably, Falcon LLM's training process was conducted with remarkable efficiency, utilizing only 75% of the training compute employed by GPT-3, 40% of Chinchilla's, and 80% of PaLM-62B's.

 Falcon firmly secures the top position when assessed on the OpenLLM Leaderboard within the HuggingFace platform, effectively surpassing META's LLaMA-65B model.

-Falcon, a decoder-only autoregressive model, boasts 40 billion parameters and was trained using a substantial dataset of 1 trillion tokens.
+A decoder-only autoregressive model with 40 billion parameters, Falcon was trained on a massive dataset of 1 trillion tokens.
 This intricate training process spanned two months and involved the use of 384 GPUs hosted on AWS.

 Through rigorous filtration procedures that removed machine-generated content and adult material, the resulting pretraining dataset emerged from dumps provided by CommonCrawl.
 This meticulous curation yielded a dataset of nearly five trillion tokens.